Bienvenue à Montréal!

 A quick meal by the conference hotel!

 There are plenty of options if you want to get out of the hotel and get something quick to eat (or not so quick).
-Here are a couple suggestions that are within a black from the hotel.
+Here are a couple suggestions that are within a block from the hotel.
 For many more restaurant suggestions see our full restaurant guide.

 -Dunn’s Smoked Meat – open 24 hours!
 1249 Metcalfe St, Montreal